If you’re a solopreneur, then managing fear in business is something you do on a daily basis.

 You don’t have to rely on someone else’s conditions.
 Have your own terms of engagement that outlines to people how they can work with you and your payment conditions.

-Fear of exposing your business information
+Managing Fears of exposing your business information

 When you are creating a business, there are things about your business, your plans, your strategies, people you want to work with is not information you want to share with people.